MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

 # Quickstart: Deploy an Azure OpenAI Chat app with your data in JavaScript

-In this quickstart, you deploy and use an intelligent Chat app to get answers about employee benefits at a fictitious company.
-The employee benefits chat app is seeded with PDF file including the employee handbook, a benefits document and a list of company roles and expectations.
+In this quickstart, you deploy and use an intelligent Chat app to get answers about rental properties.
+The rental properties chat app is seeded with data from markdown files (*.md) including a privacy policy, terms of service, and support.

 By following the instructions in this quickstart, you will:

 - Deploy an intelligent Chat app to Azure.
 - Get answers about employee benefits.